in-der-kothe/exactly-once-semantics/README.md

 ## Our example - A payment service

 In this example we will see an pretty easy payment service.
-I will use an in memory database to store each processed transaction.
+I will use an in memory database to store each processed transaction.\
-To keep the system not to complicated, we will consider a transaction to be processed, when it is stored in the database.
+To keep the system not to complicated, we will consider a transaction to be processed, when it is stored in the database.\
 Each entry in the database will be one transaction.

 The API is pretty simple.

-I provided a file with the configured rest endpoints: [payment.http](https://github.com/in-der-kothe/exactly-once-semantics/blob/code/naive-payment-system/payment.http)
+We provided a file with the configured rest endpoints: [payment.http](https://github.com/in-der-kothe/exactly-once-semantics/blob/code/naive-payment-system/payment.http)

 You can execute those requests directly by clicking into the file.[^1]